ogame-ninja/documentation/faq/new-bot-403-forbidden.md

 ## 403 forbidden when creating a new bot?

-The `403 forbidden` error can occurs for 3 main reasons.
+The `403 forbidden` error can occur for 3 main reasons.

 1. You are using the wrong gameforge email/password, and the bot fails to login.